usnistgov/iheos-toolkit2/xdstools2/src/site/markdown/systemComponents.md

 ## External Cache ##

-The External Cache holds local system data.
+The External Cache holds local user data.
 It is external to the WAR installation so that updating the WAR file inside Tomcat does not disrupt the data stored here.
+The major components are:

+* actors/ - list of sites and their endpoints, OIDs
+* environment/ - each environment contains an Affinity Domain configuration and a client certificate for TLS for use with the test client.
+* simdb/ - collection of simulator configurations and data
+* testLogCache/ - logs for the Conformance Test Tool

 ## Toolkit Properties ##